Veneration of Mary in the Catholic Church: Veneration through Marian art

-Marian art enjoys a significant level of diversity, e.g. with distinct styles of statues of the Virgin Mary present on different continents (as depicted in the galleries in Roman Catholic Marian art).
+Marian art enjoys a significant level of diversity, e.g. with distinct styles of statues of the Virgin Mary present on different continents (as depicted in the galleries in Catholic Marian art).
 These depictions are not restricted to European art, and also appear in South American paintings.
 The South American tradition of Marian veneration through art dates back to the 16th century, with the Virgin of Copacabana gaining fame in 1582.

 Marian movements and societies

-Throughout the centuries the devotion to and the veneration of the Virgin Mary by Roman Catholics has both led to, and been influenced by a number of Roman Catholic Marian Movements and Societies.
-These societies form part of the fabric of Roman Catholic Mariology.
+Throughout the centuries the devotion to and the veneration of the Virgin Mary by Catholics has both led to, and been influenced by a number of Catholic Marian movements and societies.
+These societies form part of the fabric of Catholic Mariology.
 As early as the 16th century, the Holy See endorsed the Sodality of Our Lady and Gregory XIII issued a papal bull commending it and granting it indulgences and establishing it as the mother sodality, and other sodalities were formed thereafter.

 The 18th and 19th centuries saw a number of missionary Marian organizations such as Company of Mary, the Marianists, the Marist Fathers, and the Marist Brothers.
 Some of these missionaries, e.g. Peter Chanel, were martyred as they travelled to new lands.
 The 20th century witnessed the formation of Marian organizations with millions of members, e.g. the Legion of Mary and Blue Army of Our Lady of Fatima.